 Suppose I want to display a georeferenced image that is available on a web.

 I had already talked about This before, but in this case I want to project a map that is not on my hard drive but online.
-This is the case of the map of geological faults in Honduras and it is available on the website of Dr. Robert S. Rogers.
+This is the case of the geological fault map of Honduras, which is available on the website of Dr. Robert S. Rogers.

 1. Georeferencing it